cocogitto/cocogitto/README.md

 ### Goals

-- Make using the conventional commit easy and fun.
+- Make using the conventional commit spec easy and fun.
 - Enable people to focus on their work instead of correcting small mistakes and typo.
 - Correctness regarding semver and conventional commit.
 - Automate things when possible (ex : bumping versions).